ACM Prize in Computing

 Nominations will be reviewed for the candidate’s personal contributions to a major innovation that has impact on computing theory or practice.
 While a sufficient amount of time must have elapsed for the degree of impact to be assessed, the contribution should be relatively recent (typically within the last decade or so).
 While there are no specific requirements as to age or time since last degree requirements, the nominee typically would be approaching mid-career.
 Nominators are advised to review the list of previous winners of the award to gain an impression of its scope and nature.

 Nominations for the ACM Prize in Computing Award should be submitted using the online nomination form.
-Submitted materials should explain the contribution in terms understandable to a non-specialist.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the candidate and who can address the candidate's impact on the broader community.